moj-analytical-services/rpackage_training/README.md

 **Exercise 21**: Try installing your completed package!

-## 22. Releases and Future changes to your package
+## 22. Managing releases and future changes to your package

 Keep the default branch of your repo for the most recent working release of your package.